What is this document, why does it exist, what does it cover, and who is in charge of it?

 ClickUp services shall be configured in such a manner so as to withstand long-term outages to individual servers, availability zones, and geographic regions.
 ClickUp infrastructure and data is replicated in multiple geographic regions to ensure this level of availability.
 ClickUp availability and status information can be found at status.clickup.com.

-ClickUp targets a Data Recovery Point Objective (RPO) of near-zero for at least 7 days, and up to 24 hours beyond 7 days.
+ClickUp targets a Data Recovery Point Objective (RPO) of 5 minutes for at least 3 days, and no longer than 24 hours beyond 3 days.

 ClickUp tests backup and recovery processes on at least a monthly basis.